wanghm/nutanix-ndb-playbook/README.md

 postgres_dir: /usr/pgsql-14/
 ```

 ## Prepare group_vars/private.yml
 ```
 ansible_connection: ssh
 ansible_ssh_user: xxxxxxxx
 ansible_ssh_pass: "xxxxxxxxxx"
+era_user_password: "$1$wIxxxxxxxxxxxxxxxxxxxxxxxx/1"
+---
+get encrypt era_user_password by: openssl passwd -1 "mypassword" and set it in this file
 ```
 You can encrypt it by ansible-vault: